genome-spy/genome-spy/docs/basic-concepts/tracks.md

 All the tracks share their `x` channel, i.e. the horizontal scale and axis (see [coordinate systems](./coordinate-system.md)).

-To specify a view with one or multiple tracks, define a `tracks` array in the root configuration object.
+To specify a view with one or multiple tracks, define a `concat` array in the root configuration object.

 ## Example